artmatsak/horace/README.md

   #   to mentions of other Star Wars characters.
 ```

 Try uncommenting the Yoda block above to see how the voice of the chatbot changes accordingly.
+(Don't forget to restart the server after making any changes to the config.)

 ## Running Tests